Ucassaim: St Elizabeth Church

 On the side altars: the right side altar bears the statue of the Crucified Jesus, below which are smaller statues of St. Anne and St. Anthony.
 The left side altar bears the statue of Our Lady of Health, whose feast is very popular, and below which are smaller statues of St. Joseph and St. Sebastian.

 Some major repairs were done internally in 1996 and in 2008 wherein the platform for the sanctuary and the face-lifting exercise was done under the leadership and guidance of Fr.
 Almir de Souza, the then parish priest.
 Fr.
 Almir also brought about a radical change in the outlook of the parishioners installing in the parish many new norms as per the Vatican II council conclusions.
 The church has a well developed cemetery which was repaired and renovated around the year 2000 during the tenure of Fr.
 Mousinho de Ataide.

 The church residence now has 2 halls: a larger one used for gatherings and the smaller one which houses the office of the church.
 Besides these, there are rooms for the Parish Priest and for guest priests and Assistants.
 The residence is built around an open-air courtyard with a garden built as old as the 18th century and still maintained by the church.

-The present Parish Priest of the church is Fr.
-Mendes.